Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 Open the MiKTeX Console by going to the Windows start menu:

 - Switch to administrator mode
-- In Settings: select "Always install missing packages on-the-fly" and check "For anyone who uses this computer (all users)"
+- In Settings: select "Always install missing packages on-the-fly" and make sure that "For anyone who uses this computer (all users)" is NOT checked
 - In Updates: click on "Check for updates", and, if any updates, click on "Update now"